Strategy / AEO / GEO / SEO

 Dimension 3: GEO Metrics (The Amplification Layer)

-AI Studio’s proprietary AI Visibility Score™ tool tracks all three dimensions in a unified dashboard, providing clients with a single, comprehensive view of their Triple-Engine performance.
-This eliminates the need to manually check multiple platforms and provides the data foundation for ongoing strategy refinement.
+AI Studio’s proprietary AI Visibility Score™ tool tracks all three dimensions in one unified dashboard.
+It gives clients a single, clear view of their Triple-Engine performance.
+This removes the need to manually check multiple platforms, and gives you the data foundation for ongoing strategy refinement.

 Dimension Key Metrics Tracking Frequency Tools